The Agile Difference

 • Radical Empowerment—“Empowered Teams/People” (AF); “self-organizing teams” (AM); “Self-Managing Teams” (TC).

-• Focus on Customer Satisfaction—“Customer Responsiveness” (AD); “satisfy the customer” (AM); “Total Customer Responsiveness” category (TC).
+• Focus on Customer Satisfaction—“Customer Responsiveness” (AF); “satisfy the customer” (AM); “Total Customer Responsiveness” category (TC).

 • Integration with Suppliers and Customers—“Dynamic Multi-Venturing” (AF); “partnerships with suppliers/distributors/customers” (TC).